jeremy-costello/design-qa-challenge/README.md

 Images are downsized so the smaller side is 896 pixels (while preserving aspect ratio).

 ### Overall Score
-My overall score is 0.735, beating the average score of all baseline approaches.
+My overall score is 0.735, beating the overall score of all baseline approaches.

 ### Detailed Scores